-- Ÿ Structure our compensation plans to effectively motivate our management to achieve the stated goals of the Company and to perform in a manner that maximizes stockholder value. - Ý Offer executive compensation programs that are competitive in the marketplace to enable us to recruit high-quality candidates for senior leadership positions and to retain these executive officers through appropriate base compensation, equity and cash awards and incentives. - Ý Strike a balance of short-term and long-term incentives tied to our named executive officers' individual performance and their contribution to our annual and long-term company-wide goals and objectives. - Ŷ Align the interests of our named executive officers and stockholders through the use of equity incentives, performance metrics and ownership requirements of the Company's stock.
+- Structure our compensation plans to effectively motivate our management to achieve the stated goals of the Company and to perform in a manner that maximizes stockholder value. - Offer executive compensation programs that are competitive in the marketplace to enable us to recruit high-quality candidates for senior leadership positions and to retain these executive officers through appropriate base compensation, equity and cash awards and incentives. - Strike a balance of short-term and long-term incentives tied to our named executive officers' individual performance and their contribution to our annual and long-term company-wide goals and objectives. - Align the interests of our named executive officers and stockholders through the use of equity incentives, performance metrics and stock ownership requirements.

-Our business mission is to enhance stockholder value by: (i) acquiring new income generating assets, (ii) managing our existing portfolio of income generating assets to maximize the value thereof and (iii) managing our intellectual property to maximize its value.
-Because these goals are accomplished over both the short- and long-term, the Compensation Committee has established a compensation program that utilizes a mix of annual and long-term incentives to assure that management and employees are focused on attainment of the Company's corporate goals, whether these goals are short- or long-term.
-The Compensation Committee has not employed any specific policies for allocating compensation between annual and long-term compensation, between cash and non-cash compensation or among different forms of non-cash compensation; although it reviews with independent consultants its mix on an annual basis.
-To date, the Compensation Committee has determined that its current compensation structure adequately accomplishes the Company's objectives.
+Our business mission is to enhance stockholder value by acquiring and managing a portfolio of companies, products, royalty agreements and debt facilities in the biotech, pharmaceutical and medical device industries.
+Because these goals are accomplished over both the short- and long-term, the Compensation Committee has established a compensation program that utilizes a mix of annual and long-term incentives to assure that management and employees are focused on attainment of the Company's corporate goals.
+The Compensation Committee has not employed any specific policies for allocating compensation between annual and long-term compensation, between cash and non-cash compensation or among different forms of non-cash compensation; although it reviews the mix with its independent consultant on an annual basis.